 For many employees, a laptop and a Wi-Fi connection might not be enough to stay connected with their team and be productive.
 Creating policies to ensure secure collaboration and communication processes is key to supporting remote teams since they don’t have the advantage of onsite resources.

 Consider what types of communication tools work best in situations like manager one-on-ones, team meetings, or employee learning and development activities.
-Communication frequency between employees and their managers should be outlined in the policy, including what communication channels can securely be used.
+Outline the communication frequency between employees and their managers in the policy.
+Including securing the communication channels to use.

 Security Policies Protect You and Your Business